webpack/webpack.js.org/CONTRIBUTING.md

 ## Some Documentation

 ```

-This will add your name and github profile photo to the document when live.
+This will add your name and Github profile photo to the document in production.
 This is a great way to own the awesome work that you do and encourage that you remember to do this in your PR's.

 ## Thank you